Resurgence in the two-field scalar and spinor Quantum Electrodynamics Euler-Heisenberg Lagrangian: Conclusions

 Building on the analytic large-order results, we investigated Pad\'{e}–Borel resummation techniques adapted to the unique structure of the problem and demonstrated that, using only a finite number of weak-field coefficients, it is possible to reconstruct both the real and imaginary parts of the two-field EHL with high accuracy over a broad range of field strengths and field ratios.
 For moderate values of the electric-to-magnetic ratio, the Pad\'{e}–Borel approach successfully reproduces the exact special-function representations of the EHL, including the exponentially suppressed imaginary part associated with Schwinger pair production.

 For larger field ratios, particularly in (spinor) QED, we found that the standard Pad\'{e}–Borel method becomes insufficient to capture subtle strong-field features, most notably sign-changing behaviour in the real part of the effective Lagrangian.
 To explore these limitations, we explored a Pad\'{e}–Conformal–Borel resummation scheme tailored to the two-field Borel-plane geometry.
 The conformal technique and improvement lead to a marked enhancement in convergence and accuracy for QED, allowing the resummed expressions to faithfully reproduce nontrivial strong-field structures that are missed by the conventional approach.
-In contrast, for SQED, the conformal mapping yields only marginal improvement, highlighting a genuine structural difference between the resurgent properties of spinor and scalar theories in multi-field backgrounds.
+Similar conformal mappings also lead to minor improvements in the reconstruction of the SQED EHL.

 Several natural directions for future work emerge from this study.
 A significant extension is the application of the present framework to higher-loop corrections, where the Borel singularities are expected to develop branch-cut structures associated with virtual particle interactions\,\cite{dunne-harris-higher-loop}, leading to genuinely multi-parameter trans-series.
 Another promising avenue is the extension to inhomogeneous or time-dependent electromagnetic backgrounds\,\cite{DunneHarrisInhom}, where additional scales are present, and new resurgent phenomena are anticipated.
 Finally, the techniques developed here may find direct application in strong-field QED processes\,\cite{non-linear-trident-resummation,Torgrimsson:2022ndq,Torgrimsson:2021wcj,Torgrimsson:2021zob} relevant to upcoming high-intensity laser experiments, where mixed electric–magnetic configurations and nonperturbative effects play a central role.